italiangrid/voms/documentation/voms-admin-guide/3.2.0/index.md

 #### Setting the VO AUP url at VO configuration time<a name="web-app-aup-manage-url">&nbsp;</a>

 The `voms-configure` --vo-aup-url option can be used to set the URL for the initial version of the VO acceptable usage policy.
+Please refer to the [VOMS System administrator guide]({{site.baseurl}}/documentation/sysadmin-guide) for more information.

 If this option is not set a template vo-aup file will be created in vo runtime configuration directory /etc/voms-admin/<vo-name>/vo-aup.txt